preethamam/PCL-FeatureBased-PointCloudRegistration/README.md

 # PCL feature-based point cloud registration
 A computer program on PCL framework to register two point clouds using the feature-based keypoints (SIFT, SHOT, FPFH, etc.), local/global feature descriptors, followed by various correspondence estimation and rejection methods.
-Below summarizes the available keypoints, desciprtors, correspondence estimation and rejection methods that works in different combinations.
+Below summarizes the available keypoints, descriptors, correspondence estimation and rejection methods that works in different combinations.

 ```
 May require Point Cloud Library (PCL) > 1.11.0